 From my experience, there are three critical factors to check out when picking the best WordPress host:

 - Speed — How quickly does your website load?
 A slow host can not only affect SEO but cause lost revenue as well.

 - Customer Support — How quickly does customer service respond to you, and — more importantly — how quickly does the team resolve your problem?

 - Reliability — If your website isn’t available for visitors, it can cost you hundreds, if not thousands, in lost revenue.
 Does the hosting provider have an uptime guarantee?

 Notice something missing?
-I didn’t mention price.
-Especially in today’s hyper-competitive market, web hosting is a commodity.
-The price of hosting is very cheap, compared with the level of service you get.
-In some cases, monthly service costs less than one cup of Starbucks coffee.
+I didn’t mention the price.
+Especially in today’s hyper-competitive market, WordPress hosting is a commodity.
+The hosting price is very cheap compared with the level of service you get.
+Sometimes, monthly service costs less than one cup of Starbucks coffee.

-If you can’t afford a costlier web hosting service, cut out a few Starbucks coffees.
+Cut out a few Starbucks coffees if you can’t afford a costlier web hosting service.
 The Latte Factor applies when starting a blog.

 A Dirty Little Web Hosting Secret